JohnSnowLabs/langtest/docs/pages/tests/fairness/max_gender_f1_score.md

 ## Max Gender F1 Score

 This test evaluates the model for each gender seperately.
-The f1 score for each gender is calculated and test is passed if they are smaller than config.
+The f1 score for each gender is calculated and the test is passed if the score is less than the configured max score.

 **alias_name:** `min_gender_f1_score`